-- 86% of students in grade 8 will score at or above goal on the Science CMT in the 2015-2016 school year. - The World Language curriculum will be fully implemented in grades 6-8 as evidenced by weekly PIRR documents. - Common Assessments and rubrics will be implemented in Language Arts, Math, Science, Social Studies World Language and Unified Arts.
-Results will be analyzed and appropriate instructional practices will be revised. - Evidence of implementation of the new library media curriculum will be demonstrated through revised content area projects and assignments. - 100% of students in grades 6-8 will have created a digital portfolio in Language Arts. - Evidence of walk throughs, PIRR meetings and documentation, post-observation protocols, formal and informal observations and feedback. - 100% of teachers will align practice and performance goal with DQ4.
+- 86% of students in grade 8 will score at or above goal on the Science CMT in the 2016-2017 school year. - The Social Studies curriculum will be fully implemented in grades 6-8 as evidenced by weekly PIRR documents. - Common assessments and rubrics will be implemented in Language Arts, Math, Science, Social Studies World Language and Unified Arts.
+Results will be analyzed and appropriate instructional practices will be revised. - The Computer Literacy curriculum will be fully implemented in grades 6-8 as evidenced by monthly PIRR documents and/or meeting minutes. - Evidence of walk throughs, PIRR meetings and documentation, post-observation protocols, formal and informal observations and feedback. - 100% of teachers will align practice and performance goal within DQ 1, DQ 2, DQ 3 or DQ4 (aka "Main Street of instruction"). - Monthly Team EIP meeting minutes and intervention plans documented in electronic folder for team to access and update. - Student participation numbers in extracurricular activities will be collected and analyzed for growth in programs.